threefoldfoundation/info_threefold/src/token/tft_bsc_bridge/tft_bsc_bridge.md

 ### Set up Metamask

-- Install the Metamask extension in your local browser
+- Download Metamask [here](https://metamask.io/download.html).
+Then, install the Metamask extension in your local browser.
-- Create an account
+- Create a Metamask account
 - Switch the network to `Binance testnet`.
 You will have to create a new network with following information):
   - Testnet
   - Network Name: Smart Chain Testnet